plurid/hypod/packages/hypod/README.md

 An `imagene registry` is a renaming of the `container registry` because, in fact, the registry is one of 'images', a runnable package, not of 'containers', a running package, and because a software 'image' is a bad name since there is nothing visual about it's nature.

+The name `hypod` comes from the appropriation of the greek `hupodochê`, receptacle, as discussed in Plato's [`Timaeus`](https://plato.stanford.edu/entries/plato-timaeus/).

 ### Contents